Vakon84/micro_8088/BIOS/README.md

 # Update from ROM file into Micro 8088 system

-uFLASH.EXE -p -i biosxxx.rom -a FA00
+uFLASH.exe -p -i biosxxx.rom -a FA00

 xxx being the BIOS version to update, for example 097